 The LG GX OLED is better than the Samsung Q70/Q70A QLED, but they're very different TVs.
 The LG is a high-end OLED, while the Samsung is a lower mid-range LED TV.
 The Samsung uses a VA panel, so it has a fantastic contrast ratio, but it still doesn't quite compare with the near-infinite contrast of the LG.
 The LG also has wider viewing angles, a faster response time, and feels more premium, but the Samsung doesn't have any risk of burn-in.

 The stand looks a little cheap, but it supports the TV well for the most part.
-It's center-mounted, so you can place it on a smaller table if you like.
-Also, it's flat so you can place a soundbar on top of it, but the soundbar won't block the screen if you place it on the table in front of the stand.
+It's center-mounted, so you can place it on a smaller table.
+The stand lifts the TV about 3.07 inches above the table, so most soundbars fit in front of it without blocking the screen.

 The back is plastic with fine horizontal etchings to give it a brushed aluminum look.
 There are tracks along the back of the TV and the stand for cable management.
-As the inputs are side-facing, they're easy to access if the TV is wall-mounted.
+The inputs face to the side, but they're inset into the back of the TV and hard to access.

 The Samsung Q70A has good build quality.
 It feels well-built overall, despite some wobble due to the thin profile and narrow stand.
 The stand feels somewhat cheap, but it has a plastic cover that slides in to cover the two feet.
 Sadly, the bezels don't feel like they're flush around the screen, and there's a small gap.